Winter gardening jobs and garden tasks

 Plant for you and the birds over winter

-In busy December, take a few moments to do three things to benefit wildlife in your garden:
+In winter, take a few moments to do three things to benefit wildlife in your garden:

 - Provide water at ‘bird height’ (away from hunters) and ‘hedgehog height’, easy to sip from with tiny, short legs and no wings.
 Keep this water clean and unfrozen.